Code-Institute-Submissions/MS2-NorthShore-Reservations/README.md

 - Map setion – shows a map with reservations in Northshore marked with markers.
 When the mouse moves over (on a desktop) or a finger taps a marker a info window pops up shown the picture and the name of that reservation.
 - Cards section – a collection of cards with photos and little intros of each reservation.
 Links under each card will bring user to the Trustees' or Greenbelt's website of that reservation.
 - Join us section – has two areas, one for The trustees of Reservations and the other for Greenbelt of Essex County's Land Trust.
 User can click either link that would bring up a signup website for membership or donations.
 - Contact me section - User can contact website owner through the contact form.
 Each field required to fill up before submission.
+Message field can't be empty or just white spaces.
 - Responsive design

 ### Future Features